Home/Journal

 What Your Landlord Must Fix by Law

-Under the Landlord and Tenant Act 1985 (Section 11), your landlord is legally responsible for keeping the following in good repair:
+Under the Landlord and Tenant Act 1985 (Section 11) and the Homes (Fitness for Human Habitation) Act 2018, your landlord is legally responsible for keeping the following in good repair.

 Structure and exterior.
-This includes the roof, walls, windows, external doors, drains, guttering, and external pipes.
-If damp is coming in through a cracked wall or a leaking roof, that is the landlord's responsibility.
+The roof, walls, windows, external doors, drains, guttering, and external pipes.
+If damp is coming through a cracked wall or a leaking roof, that's the landlord's responsibility — not yours.
+These are structural issues that affect the building itself.

 Water, gas, and electricity supply.
 All installations for supplying water, gas, and electricity must be maintained.
 This covers pipes, wiring, boilers, radiators, and hot water systems.
-If your boiler breaks down in January in a TS5 property, your landlord cannot simply tell you to buy a space heater.
+If your boiler breaks down in January in a Middlesbrough property, your landlord cannot tell you to buy a space heater and wait three months.

 Heating and hot water.
 Space heating and water heating installations must function properly.
-This is one of the most common repair requests we see across Teesside, particularly in older properties.
+This is one of the most common repair requests across Teesside, particularly in older properties.
+It's also one of the more avoidable sources of tenant complaints — which is why getting it right matters.

 Your landlord is generally not required to fix:

-• Minor cosmetic issues like scuff marks or small nail holes
+• Minor cosmetic issues like scuff marks or nail holes

-• Appliances that were not included in the tenancy (your own washing machine, for example)
+• Appliances you brought with you (your washing machine, for example)

-• Issues caused by your failure to maintain the property reasonably (blocked drains from misuse, mould from not ventilating rooms)
+• Issues caused by your failure to maintain the property reasonably (blocked drains from misuse, mould from not ventilating)

-The grey area often sits around fair wear and tear versus tenant-caused damage.
+The grey area sits around fair wear and tear versus tenant-caused damage.
 A carpet wearing thin after four years is normal.
-A carpet ruined by a pet the landlord did not permit is different.
+A carpet ruined by a pet your landlord didn't permit is your problem.
+Your rights as a tenant in Middlesbrough are protected by law, but they work both ways.

 Getting repairs done quickly starts with reporting them correctly.
-Here is the process we recommend to tenants across Middlesbrough and Teesside.
+Here's the process we recommend to tenants across Middlesbrough and Teesside.

 Step 1: Report in Writing